What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of Sensei Lanai, A Four Seasons Resort

 Lanai is a small island with both high-end resorts and off-the-beaten-path experiences.
 It’s sometimes called the “Pineapple Island” for its history as a Dole plantation.
-You can explore interesting landscapes like the lunar-like rock formations of Garden of the Gods, snorkel at the secluded Hulopoe Bay or relax at one of the island’s exclusive resorts.
+YExplore landscapes such as the lunar-like rock formations of Garden of the Gods, snorkel at the secluded Hulopoe Bay or relax at one of the island’s exclusive resorts.

 Fora Advisor Tracy Burpee described Lanai as somewhere you can maintain privacy or engage in activities at a resort beach club.
-She added there’s an adorable village on the island with great poke bowls and traditional Hawai‘ian breakfasts, best enjoyed with locals.
+She added there’s an adorable village on the island, Lanai City, with great poke bowls and traditional Hawai‘ian breakfasts, best enjoyed with locals.

 • When you book Four Seasons through Fora, you will enjoy exclusive Four Seasons Preferred Partner benefits.
 Your advisor will be pleased to give you more details.

-You don’t have to limit your trip to one Hawai‘ian Island
+You don’t have to limit your first Hawai‘i visit to one island

 Rocky black-sand beach with a gold course in the distance